Herbert-0820/FinalProject/README.md

 ![Storyboard](https://user-images.githubusercontent.com/88692025/151681104-e9f3ffb2-2ae6-4f31-9ad6-f9e1f7bda5fa.PNG)

 ### Description of the tools:

+- jupyter notebook and colab google
 - JavaScript and HTML5
-- Microsoft Visual Studio Code
-- Tableau Desktop Version 2021.4
-- Tableau Software is an interactive data visualization software tool.
+- Tableau Desktop Version 2021.4  (an interactive data visualization software tool)

 ### Description of the interactive elements:
 - The individual graphs and data visualizations will be created on Tableau